Northern Lights Adventure

 Day 2, Thingvellir, Geysir, Gullfoss

-Today, your private guide and vehicle will pick you up in the morning.
-We start the day with an early morning pick-up from your hotel and a drive to Thingvellir National Park, a UNESCO World Heritage Site and the location of Iceland's Parliament between the years 930 and 1798.
+Start the day with an early morning pick-up from your hotel and a drive to Thingvellir National Park, a UNESCO World Heritage Site and the location of Iceland’s Parliament between the years 930 and 1798.
 Thingvellir is also one of the few places in the world where you can clearly see the effects of the North American and Eurasian tectonic plates pulling apart.
-After lunch, we explore the Geysir hot spring area and Gullfoss waterfalls.
+After lunch, explore the Geysir hot spring area and Gullfoss waterfalls.
 We overnight in the countryside, where conditions for viewing the Northern Lights are optimal.
 Optional activities today include a visit to a horse ranch and one hour riding tour or a snowmobile ride on Langjökull glacier.

 Day 3, South Coast Exploration